Ahamed-Rahman/ZenoFuelStation_ITP/README.md

 ## 🌟 *Overview*

 The *Fuel Station Management System* is an *all-in-one* web-based application designed to streamline fuel station operations.
-The system provides a range of functionalities for **Workers**, **Managers**, and **Admins**.
+The system provides a range of functionalities for **Workers**, **Managers**, and **Admin**.
 It efficiently manages user accounts, inventory, sales, attendance, orders, promotions, and supplier interactions, offering a seamless experience for employees and administrators.

 ---